-35.3.21 Multi-link SCS procedure
+35.3.21 Multi-link SCS procedure(#5890)

+The SCS procedure is used by a non-AP EHT STA to request an EHT AP to classify incoming individually addressed MSDUs based on parameters provided by the non-AP STA and/or describe its traffic characteristics to an EHT AP.

 An EHT STA establishes SCS stream with an EHT AP, as defined in 11.25.2 (SCS procedures), subject to the additional rules and restrictions defined in this subclause.

-The SCS procedure can be used by a non-AP EHT STA to describe its traffic characteristics to an EHT AP.
 A non-AP EHT STA with dot11SCSActivated equal to true that supports transmission of SCS Request frames containing SCS Descriptor element with a (#4918)QoS Characteristics element shall set the SCS Traffic Description Support subfield value in the EHT Capabilities element that it transmits to 1.
 An EHT AP with dot11SCSActivated equal to true that supports transmission of SCS Response frames containing SCS Description element with a (#4918)QoS Characteristics element shall set the SCS Traffic Descriptor Support subfield value in the EHT Capabilities element that it transmits to 1.
 All STAs affiliated with an MLD shall set the SCS Traffic Description Support subfield of the EHT Capabilities element that they transmit to the same value.

-A non-AP EHT STA may transmit an SCS Request frame with SCS Descriptor element(s) containing a (#4918)QoS Characteristics element with the Request Type field set to “Add” or “Change”.
+A non-AP EHT STA may transmit an SCS Request frame with SCS Descriptor element(s) containing a (#4918)QoS Characteristics element if the Request Type field in the frame is set to “Add” or “Change”.
 The (#4918)QoS Characteristics element describes the traffic characteristics of the requested SCS stream.
 A non- AP EHT STA shall not transmit an SCS Request frame with SCS Descriptor element(s) containing a (#4918)QoS Characteristics element to an AP from which it has not received an EHT Capabilities element with the SCS Traffic Description Support field equal to 1.

-The MLDs maintain SCSIDs at MLD level, i.e., the SCSID used by a STA affiliated with a non-AP MLD in an SCS Request frame transmitted to an AP affiliated with an AP MLD is unique across the non-AP MLD.
+The MLDs maintain SCSIDs at MLD level, i.e., the SCSID used by a STA affiliated with a non-AP MLD in an SCS Request frame transmitted to an AP affiliated with an AP MLD is unique across all STAs affiliated with the non-AP MLD.

 All STAs affiliated with an MLD shall set the SCS field of the Extended Capabilities element that they transmit to the same value.
 The SCSID is used by a non-AP MLD to request creation, modification, or deletion of an SCS stream.
 The SCSID is used by an AP MLD to identify an SCS stream in SCS responses.

-An SCS Request frame sent by a non-AP STA affiliated with a non-AP MLD to the AP of an AP MLD that contains a (#4918)QoS Characteristics element in which the Direction subfield is set to uplink or downlink(#4918) is interpreted as a request for creation of an SCS stream that applies at the MLD level.
+An SCS Request frame sent by a non-AP STA affiliated with a non-AP MLD to the AP of an AP MLD that contains a (#4918)QoS Characteristics element in which the Direction subfield is set to uplink or downlink(#4918) or one that does not contain a QoS Characteristics element is interpreted as a request for creation of an SCS stream that applies at the MLD level.

 If the SCS Descriptor element contains a (#4918)QoS Characteristics element in which the Direction subfield is equal to downlink(#4918), then the TCLAS Elements field shall be included in the SCS Descriptor element and the TCLAS Processing Element field may be included in the SCS Descriptor element.
 The TCLAS Elements and the TCLAS Processing Element fields, if present, describes the traffic classification the non-AP STA requests the AP to apply to the corresponding stream.